 Professor Lassere is a Rheumatologist who in 2002 co-founded the Australian Rheumatology Association Database (ARAD), an on-going long-term safety national database of patients on biologic treatments for rheumatic conditions.
 She is chief investigator on a 2017 Australian Arthritis & Autoimmune Biobank Collaborative, which adds a biobank arm to ARAD.
 She has a unique expertise in Clinimetrics – patient-reported measures, clinical measures, and imaging measures.
 She has been a member of International Biometric Society, International Society for Bayesian Analysis, International Society for Pharmacoeconomics and Outcomes Research, Health Informatics Society of Australia, American Medical Informatics Society, and Society for Clinical Trials.
 She brings extensive statistical expertise to the MRC.

-Associate Professor Maija Kohonen-Corish
+Professor Maija Kohonen-Corish

 Dr Lan Gong